- Agendas for the Middlesex Centre Council meetings are posted the Friday prior to the meeting. Please see below.

 - If you are submitting correspondence to Council or Committees, your name may be included on the agenda and published on the municipal website.
 Your name and address may be included in meeting agenda/minutes if necessary to identify the issue to be considered by Council.

-Please see below for the agendas and minutes for the next scheduled meeting and past meetings.
-Refer to the meeting agenda for the start time, as they are subject to change.
+Please refer to the meeting agenda (above) for the start time, as they are subject to change.
 Special meetings may be added in regularly scheduled meetings.
 Public notice is given for any special meetings.

 The first meeting of the month at 9:30 a.m. and the second meeting of the month (the planning/public meeting) at 6:00 p.m.
 Please see agenda for start times, as they are subject to change.